orbeon/orbeon-forms-doc/Upgrading-from-older-versions.md

 - the configuration is more flexible
 - there are many new features

+In addition, we can support newer version of Orbeon Forms much better than older versions.

 See the [release notes of all the versions](./Orbeon-Forms-release-history) for more details.